-Athletes take to the cool waters of the annual Humboldt Current before putting the petal to the metal on a 56 mile bike loop that hugs the coast and explores the different terrains of the mangroves and forests found inland.
+Athletes take to the cool waters of the annual Humboldt Current before putting the pedal to the metal on a 56-mile bike loop that hugs the coast and explores the different terrains of the mangroves and forests found inland.
 The last leg of the journey is a 13-mile foot race that skirts the coast and ends just off of the beach in town.

 Huairasinchi is an outdoor competition for adventure athletes that takes you high into the outback of Ecuador, up precipices, down waterfalls, and across high mountain tundra.

-Other legs of the route traverse the terrain by bicycle and kayak, along peaceful routes and through fast moving white water.
-The competition is international recognized and attended by teams from around the world.
-The actual course isn’t revealed until the day before the start of the competition-giving those with a few free days in the country a spontanious option that explores the fascinating wilderness of Ecuador.
+Other legs of the route traverse the terrain by bicycle and kayak, along peaceful routes and through fast-moving white water.
+The competition is internationally recognized and attended by teams from around the world.
+The actual course isn’t revealed until the day before the start of the competition-giving those with a few free days in the country a spontaneous option that explores the fascinating wilderness of Ecuador.

 For more information about custom-made tours in Ecuador that take you to the far reaches of the country and into the festivals and adventures that are within arm’s reach, contact a member of our team by clicking here.